boystrange/LinearityChallenge/fin/README.md

 # README

-This is the Agda formalization of finite $\pi$LIN.
+This is the Agda formalization of finite πLIN.